vargovargo/professional/vargoTEDx.md

 -----------------

+>>The timeline of urbanism helps us understand a bit more about what our future could be and the role cities could play in it.

 Looking at a history of our development and settlement we see a trend of continually increasing settlement into, what today we would refer to as cities.

 And we see that massive and lasting innovations are coupled with that urban movement.